 Wild Salmon Center worked in conjunction with the IUCN Salmonid Specialist Group over ten years to systematically catalog the tremendous biodiversity of Pacific salmon, identify important knowledge gaps, and assess the overall status of wild salmon based on international standards.
 A full description of the results of the 2008 and 2011 sockeye assessments can be found on the IUCN Red List site.
 In addition, an interactive website, “Visual Sockeye,” summarizes the results and allows users to fully explore the data used in the assessment.

 In addition to the challenges faced by many salmon, such as climate change and overfishing, sockeye are threatened by projects like the proposed Pebble Mine in Alaska.
 This proposed mining development is located in the headwaters of the Nushagak and Kvichak rivers in the Bristol Bay region, one of the most productive salmon ecosystems on Earth and home to the world’s largest sockeye runs.
-If constructed, Pebble would be the world’s second largest copper/gold/molybdenum mine and would also include the world’s largest dam to hold back up to 10 billion tons of toxic tailings.
+If constructed, Pebble would be the world’s second largest copper/gold/molybdenum mine and would also include the world’s largest dam to hold back billions of tons of toxic tailings.

-Wild Salmon Center developed a technical report that examines the threats to Bristol Bay’s wild salmon fisheries posed by the Pebble Mine, a summary of which can be viewed here.
-The full text is available here.
+Wild Salmon Center developed a technical report that examines the threats to Bristol Bay’s wild salmon fisheries posed by the Pebble Mine.

 We will continue to work with Alaskan partners to protect the region from large-scale mining, on behalf of all those who depend on Bristol Bay’s healthy salmon runs.